 Ever since I encountered my first blockchain-based virtual world, Decentraland, back in February, I have been watching the marketplace closely.
 Many companies have announced social VR platforms based on the blockchain; either they are selling a cryptocurrency for use in their virtual worlds, or are using blockchain technology in some another way, such as registering ownership of virtual land.
 I have joined the Discord and Telegram channels for the various metaverse-building companies and avidly followed the discussions and arguments taking place.
 I have scanned their websites.
 I have read through all their white papers.

 The hype surrounding blockchain technology has now reached unprecedented levels.
-Some of the claims made by companies (or their cheerleaders) for blockchain-based virtual worlds have been misguided at best and deluded at worst (example one; example two).
+Some of the claims made by companies (or their cheerleaders) for blockchain-based virtual worlds have been misguided at best and deluded at worst (here’s just one example).
 Bold promises are being made for virtual places which you cannot even visit yet, or which only exist in skeleton form.

 In some cases, the use of blockchain is a solution where there wasn’t a problem in the first place, as someone else recently pointed out when commenting on one product.
 In other cases, companies may be feeding the impression that their blockchain-based coin/token/land will only gain in value, without making the risk clear.
 Investors who have not done their proper due diligence have jumped on board many recent ICOs and ITOs, hoping to score huge profits similar to those who were early investors in Bitcoin and Ethereum.